 According to Brittanica: “Kinetic energy is a form of energy a particle or an object has by reason of its motion.”

 The faster the motion the higher the kinetic energy and the more damage the object makes.
-All you need to know is that since the bullet moves faster through the air it has higher kinetic energy, which means higher destructive and piercing power.
+All you need to know is that since the bullet moves faster through the air it has higher kinetic energy, which means higher destructive and piercing power than an arrowhead.

 We will get into penetration a little later.
-The main takeaway from this section is for you to realize the difference between the damage a bullet causes versus an arrow.
+The main takeaway from this section is for you to realize the difference between the damage a bullet causes versus an arrowhead.

 If We Go Into Detail This Means That